ufz/ogs/web/content/docs/tutorials/Inclined_bhe_meshing/notebook-inclined_bhe_meshing.md

 gmsh.initialize()
 ```

 The geometry is a 3D structure that has 3 boreholes (2 inclined and 1 vertical) in it.
 Similar to the previous tutorial of BHEs, the first step is to create the surface 1 with all the necessary points which regulate the borehole locations, as well as the mesh size.
-Now we define the basic geometry of the BHEs, as well as the element sizes around them.
+Now, we define the basic geometry of the BHEs, as well as the element sizes around them.

 ```python
 # environment variable for output path